Thesis

 “Actually differentiating on product – offering something different than competitors – is one thing, and Ramp’s really good at that.
 The company was built to build better financial software than anyone else in the industry.
 Communicating that differentiation to customers is a completely different challenge.”

 Being able to effectively maintain product-led growth while also building out a robust enterprise engine is never easy.
 While Ramp’s products have demonstrated clear differentiation, it's going up against established incumbents.
-As one example, as of May 2024, Ramp has ~1.9K reviews on G2 at 4.8 stars, compared to competitors with a larger number of total reviews, such as Navan (7.5K reviews, 4.7 stars), Expensify (5.1K reviews, 4.5 stars) and SAP Concur (6K reviews, 4.0 stars) With a 4.8-star rating, however, Ramp appears to be ahead of its competitors in terms of product experience.
+As one example, as of October 2025, Ramp had ~2.1K reviews on G2 at 4.8 stars, compared to competitors with a larger number of total reviews, such as Navan (8.5K reviews, 4.7 stars), Expensify (5.4K reviews, 4.5 stars) and SAP Concur (6.2K reviews, 4.0 stars) With a 4.8-star rating, however, Ramp may be ahead of its competitors in terms of product experience.

 Loss and Fraud Potential